 If you plan to use NRT, remember to have it available on your quit day.
 Read the instructions on the NRT package and follow them carefully.
 NRT will give you the most benefit if you use it as recommended.

-It is difficult to quit smoking on your own, but quitting “cold turkey” is not your only choice.
+It is difficult to quit smoking on your own, but quitting cold turkey is not your only choice.
 In fact, choosing another option may improve your chances of success.
-Check out:
+To learn more about how to quit, check out:

 Find a quit method that might be right for you.